 As the reports of Davis and Norman’s genuine concern and acts of kindness spread throughout the worlds of both political news and professional sports (including this brilliant profile by New Orleans Advocate writer Joel A. Erickson that you can read by clicking HERE), it was our Publisher and Big Easy Magazine CEO Scott Ploof who originally reached out to Demario on my behalf, for a face-to-face interview.

-But unfortunately Demario was still at his home at that time in in his native Mississippi, where he had just finished hosting his annual Youth Football Camp in conjunction with his high school alma mater, Brandon High School (located just outside of Jackson).
+But unfortunately, Demario was still at his home at that time in his native Mississippi, where he had just finished hosting his annual Youth Football Camp in conjunction with his high school alma mater, Brandon High School (located just outside of Jackson).

 However, Demario was kind enough to grant us an interview over the phone, and what follows for the remainder of this story that you’re reading is Davis’ own recounting — in vivid detail — about the events that unfolded once he and Norman arrived in San Antonio.